Questions about wedding makeup?

 What products do you use?

-Laura has a range of premium brands in her makeup kit including MAC, BOBBI BROWN, URBAN DECAY and CHARLOTTE TILBURY.
+Laura has a range of premium brands in her makeup kit including MAC, BOBBI BROWN, BECCA and CHARLOTTE TILBURY.
 The products we use are of the highest quality; Laura trusts them implicitly and they really do last the whole day.
 All brands have been tested to ensure they are compatible with photographic lighting.

 It's always worthwhile purchasing the lip colour used at the trial, or one of a similar tone for touch ups.